-We’ve gone from zero to one hundred in seconds and the whole world has come to a complete standstill.
+We went from zero to one hundred in seconds and the whole world came to a complete standstill.

-In the UK the current advice is complete lockdown: social distancing and no non-essential travel or trips out the house.
-I’ve just been down to the supermarket to get a few bits and well the queues are longer and the shelves are emptier than in the few days leading up to Christmas.
+In the UK the current advice, depending on where you live, involves social distancing and no non-essential travel or trips out the house.
+At the supermarket the queues are longer, the shelves are emptier, and the roads on the way to the shops are quieter.

 With the overwhelming amount of coverage surrounding this global pandemic on social media, the TV and the radio, it’s pretty hard to not believe we are entering a dark hole.
 It’s serious and action needs to be taken to control the coronavirus from spreading, but it is very frustrating that there’s no leading power to bring a more positive approach alongside this challenging time.